-As has been the case in many previous PCRB filings, an extensive review of available claim frequency data was conducted in support of Filing No.I C-356.
-In prior filings exponential trends in claim frequency were selected based on specified numbers of prior policy year data points.
-The review of claim frequency data done for this filing disclosed a tendency for improvements in claim frequency to occur at diminishing levels in recent years.
+As has been the case in many previous PCRB filings, an extensive review of available claim frequency data was conducted in support of Bureau Filing No. C-358.
+In filings before the April 1, 2009 filing, exponential trends in claim frequency were selected based on specified numbers of prior policy year data points.
+Last year, the PCRB's review of claim frequency data disclosed a tendency for improvements in claim frequency to occur at diminishing levels in recent years.
 That observation led to the selection of a curve form consistent with that observed pattern.
-In essence, the nature of available data for this filing was different from that used in prior filings, leading to an approach most compatible with all available current information.
+For Bureau Filing No. C-358, claim frequency trend has again been estimated using an exponential trend, based on the most recent seven policy year data points.